ghendrickx/ANNESI/README.md

 1. Run `api.py` (or `/api.py`).

 When running from the command line, you can either (1) first change the directory (`cd`) to the repository and subsequently run `api.py`; or (2) run `api.py` from any location by including the full directory to the file.
-Option 1 and option 2 are written-out below, respectively:
+Both options are written-out below, respectively:
 ```commandline
 cd path/to/repository
 python api.py